kwtki/go-serverless-lambda/readme.md

    ```

    If you only want to delete the CloudFormation stack without removing the S3 bucket or IAM roles, use this command.

+## Handling Environment Variables
+If your Lambda function relies on environment variables, you typically define them in a `.env` file within each function's directory.
+However, **pushing a `.env` file to your serverless function can expose sensitive information**.

+### **Recommendation:**
+For enhanced security, you should use **AWS Secrets Manager** or **AWS Systems Manager Parameter Store** to manage your sensitive environment variables.
+These services allow you to securely store and access your secrets and configuration data, which can then be retrieved by your Lambda function at runtime.

 ## Project Structure
 ```plaintext